 A Comprehensive Experience

 All of our graduates are eligible for Board Certification.
 Our program meets the requirements of the American Board of Surgery and the Residency Review Committee.
 We offer comprehensive training in general surgery with sufficient exposure to the sub-specialties over the course of the 5 year residency.
+In addition to general surgery training, the Surgery Plus Program is available to our residents who desire to learn to deeper depths of the healthcare industry.

 Our general surgery residency program includes 9 categorical residents at each level of training.
 There are undesignated preliminary rotations as well as designated rotations for orthopedic, urology, neurosurgery, otolaryngology, vascular surgery, and oral-maxillofacial surgery residents.
+For those specifically interested in vascular surgery, the Division of Vascular Surgery at the University at Buffalo offers an ACGME-approved Vascular Integrated Residency.

 The general surgery residency program provides research opportunities for residents in all surgical specialties.
 These opportunities cover a broad range, whether you’re interested in basic science, clinical, epidemiological, or educational research.
 There are also 1 to 2 year programs for those who would like to pursue a dedicated research experience.
 Research years can be productive, fulfilling and career enhancing for those who are interested.